Sleep

 Sleeping in light armour has no adverse effect on the wearer, but sleeping in medium or heavy armour makes it difficult to recover fully during a long rest.

-When you finish a long rest during which you slept in medium or heavy armour, you regain only one quarter of your spent Hit Dice (minimum of one die).
-If you have any levels of exhaustion, the rest doesn’t reduce your exhaustion level.
+When you finish a long rest during which you slept in medium or heavy armour, the rest doesn’t reduce your exhaustion level, should you have any levels of exhaustion.
+If you do not already have any levels of exhaustion, then you suffer one exhaustion level.

 Going Without A Long Rest